keshavsoft/LaundryPOS/README.md

 1.  copy the KData folder from KeshavSoft to root folder.

-2.  got to terminal in VS Code.
+2.  go to terminal in VS Code.

 3.  in the terminal tab